 In New England we all know that cold winter weather is inevitable.
 When you want to try to save money on heating costs the first place you should look is at your apartment windows.
 The better prepared you are for winter, the warmer and cozier you will be when the temperature drops.

-Here are three ways to insulate your apartment windows for winter against the cold winter air, and keep your apartment nice and toasty.
+How to insulate apartment windows – three ways to insulate your apartment windows for winter to keep cold air out and keep your apartment nice and toasty warm.

 Most hardware stores have plastic covering kits that you can put over your window to block the air and keep the moisture out.
 These kits are relatively inexpensive, and don’t take much time or experience to put together.
 You can also customize the plastic to fit the size of your window.
 Be careful, some coverings can give windows a cloudy, shrink-wrapped look and others can be difficult to remove.
 Ask the expert at the hardware store before you buy something to make sure it will be apartment friendly.
 Take a look at this video that will show you how to shrink wrap your windows like an expert.